tango-crypto/cardano-wallet-js/README.md

     Output:
     >> "hip dust material keen buddy fresh thank program stool ill regret honey multiply venture imitate"
 > **IMPORTANT:** The recovery phrase is the only way you can restore you wallet and you **SHOULD KEEP IT SECURE AND PRIVATE**.
-You'll get a complete different recovery phrase each time you execute the method.
+You'll get a completeley different recovery phrase each time you execute the method.

-For convinience you can convert the recovery phrase into an array using this:
+For convenience, you can convert the recovery phrase into an array using this:

     let words = Seed.toMnemonicList(recoveryPhrase);
     console.log(words);